 A key to finding a good mattress is making sure it’s compatible with your body weight.

 Our in-house testing team has reviewed nearly 2,000 mattresses in our Seattle Test Lab, and for this list we focused on feedback from testers who weigh more than 230 pounds.
 We considered factors such as edge support, ease of movement, and pressure relief.
-We found medium firm or firm mattresses with minimal cushioning and strong support felt the most comfortable to sleepers over 230 pounds.
+We found medium firm or firm mattresses with minimal cushioning and strong support felt the most comfortable to people over 230 pounds.

 Titan Plus Luxe